kapsakcj/win10-linux-conda-how-to/README.md

 5. Create your LINUX username and password.
 This user account has no relationship to your Windows username and password and hence can be different.
 [Read more](https://docs.microsoft.com/en-us/windows/wsl/user-support).

 You're done!
 Now you can use your Linux environment.

+#### !!Warning about editing linux files using Windows apps and tools!!
+I highly reccommend that you scan through this before proceeding.
+Basically don't mess with any of the linux files using Windows apps or tools. https://blogs.msdn.microsoft.com/commandline/2016/11/17/do-not-change-linux-files-using-windows-apps-and-tools/

+You can access your computer's storage drives in the directory `/mnt/[name of your drive]` usually`/mnt/c` or `/mnt/d` for saving files there and if you would like to access them from your Linux command line.

 ## Step 3.
 Install Miniconda into your new Linux environment
 The bulk of these directions were pulled from here: https://conda.io/docs/user-guide/install/linux.html